Jordan-Jarvis/RPi-Diskalvier-network-player/README.md

 keys stuck down when pausing (sometimes), recording functionality, proper button updates on the web interface, better process management (sometimes a process gets stuck due to the API), tons of little bugs.

 Need to add: Database support (to reduce memory overhead and launch time), Playlist support, input/output device selection, auto launch on startup, Google Assistant support (using IFTTT), instrument changer, secure connection (SSL), automated setup (GUI for config file).

+If you want to try it out you can run the setu